-The project extends a simple affirmation into the world: "Help each other".
+The project extends a simple message into the world: "Help each other".
 It promotes only the message with no other agenda or affiliation.

 The project was born in the pandemic and manifests in two parts.
-First, as a daily installation of one “Help each other” sign in a found location by the artist.
+First, as a daily installation of a "Help each other" sign in found locations by the artist.
 Sometimes contemplative, sometimes confrontative, but almost always unexpected.
 Remarkably, most are still in place.
 Some are even cared for by strangers.

-The second part of the project are the "Please take one" installations.
+The second part of the project is the "Please take one" installations.
 These installations are purchased by hosts and are usually set up in the hosts' front yard.
 Passerby's are asked (via a sign) to “Please take one” (of ten) “Help each other” signs to then put in their yard, turning the message into a community action throughout the neighborhood (see below to participate).

-To date 1,000+ signs have been installed in Chicago/surrounding areas and are making their way throughout the United States.
+To date 1,000’s of signs have been installed throughout the United States.

 A little more about the project...

 In March 2020 we were told to “stay home to help”.
-I did my part (we even turned the mosnart visiting artist residency spaces into shelter-in-place and healthcare worker lodging) but felt somewhat trapped walking less than a block from the house to the studio and back each day while the world seemed to be falling apart.
+I did my part (we even turned the mosnart visiting artist residency spaces into shelter-in-place and healthcare worker lodging) but felt somewhat helpless spending days in the studio while the world seemed to be falling apart.
 It seemed to me the best thing we could do is “Help each other”.
 I began to plan my days around the message and bringing it out of the studio.

 One of the best days with the project was a day spent replacing political campaign signs with “Help each other” signs.
-Clear, cathartic, action. ...and then the next best day, when one of the “Help each other” signs was legitimately placed in Mayor Lori Lightfoot’s City Hall office, and yet another highlight was when Heidi Stevens wrote a story about the project and it was launched across the united states.
+A clear, cathartic, action.
+Another highlight was when one of the “Help each other” signs was legitimately placed in Mayor Lori Lightfoot’s City Hall office, and yet another highlight was when Heidi Stevens wrote a story about the project and it was launched across the united states.